sony/model_optimization/docs/source/guidelines/visualization.rst

 |

 There are many ways to measure similarity between two models (or tensors).
 To name a few: MSE, MAE, KL-Divergence, etc.
-As for now, smop uses cosine-similarity to compare the tensors along the models and display its changes within the TensorBoard UI.
+As for now, mct uses cosine-similarity to compare the tensors along the models and display its changes within the TensorBoard UI.

 |